DDG (rapper)

-In 2018, he signed to Epic Records, and later in 2020, he founded his own record label, Zooted Music, with longtime managers Eric O'Connor and Dimitri Hurt.
-His hit single "Moonwalking in Calabasas" (featuring Blueface) has gained over 200 million streams.
-DDG debuted in his first boxing match against Nate Wyatt on June 12, where he defeated Wyatt in the 5th round by Unanimous Decision.
+In 2018, Granberry signed with Epic Records and co-founded his own record label Zooted Music two years later with managers Eric O'Connor and Dimitri Hurt.
+His 2020 single, "Moonwalking in Calabasas" (remixed featuring Blueface), entered the Billboard Hot 100 and received double platinum certification by the Recording Industry Association of America (RIAA).

+Granberry made his boxing debut against Nate Wyatt in June 2021 at the YouTubers vs. TikTokers event, where he defeated Wyatt by unanimous decision.

 Early life

 Darryl Dwayne Granberry Jr. was born in Pontiac, Michigan.
 He attended International Tech Academy, where he was class valedictorian.
-After graduating from high school, Darryl enrolled at Central Michigan University, where he later dropped out for what he says was making $30,000 per month being a Youtuber.
-After dropping out of Central Michigan, Darryl moved to Hollywood, California to be a full-time entertainer.
+After graduating from high school, he enrolled at Central Michigan University, but dropped out shortly before entering his sophomore year, after one of his videos went viral.
+After dropping out of Central Michigan, he moved to Hollywood, California to be a full-time entertainer.